Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 Email campaigns for nonprofit crowdfunding are a powerful marketing tool and can offer a lot of support throughout the lifecycle of your crowdfunding campaign.
 If done well, email campaigns have a great potential to convert supporters into donors.

 The first 48 hours of a crowdfunding campaign are incredibly critical – setting you up for success throughout the campaign and enticing potential donors to back you.
-Therefore, it is vital that you start nurturing your contacts via email even before the campaign begins.
-Go back to your existing list and focus on building new email lists for your outreach campaign.
+Therefore, you must start nurturing your contacts via email before the campaign begins.
+Return to your existing list and build new email lists for your outreach campaign.

 7. Involve your local community